 Source: Centers for Disease Control and Prevention (CDC)

-The College of Saint Rose has been awarded $299,727 in federal funding through the U.S. Department of Justice Office on Violence Against Women through the Grants to Reduce Domestic Violence, Dating Violence, Sexual Assault, and Stalking on Campus Program.
+The College of Saint Rose has been awarded $299,727 in federal funding through the U.S. Department of Justice Office on Violence Against Women under the Grants to Reduce Domestic Violence, Dating Violence, Sexual Assault, and Stalking on Campus Program.
 The grant will enable Saint Rose to implement “Project Voices,” a coordinated, campus-wide effort to prevent and respond to sexual assault and domestic violence, using evidence-based strategies.

 The proposal for the grant was submitted in collaboration with regional partners, including Equinox, Inc., the Albany County Crime Victims and Sexual Violence Center, the Legal Project, In Our Own Voices, the Albany Police Department, and the New York State Police Campus Sexual Assault Victims Unit.
 The funding for Saint Rose, which was announced today by U.S. Senator Kirsten Gillibrand and U.S. Senate Minority Leader Charles E. Schumer, will assist in disseminating and delivering culturally relevant and accessible prevention programming and messaging and will improve the coordination of response services to all students, with particular outreach to international students, veteran students, students with disabilities, students of color, and students who identify as LGBTQ.